Dave Ulrich: Early life and work

-Ulrich was born in the small town of Ely, Nevada, but grew up in Oregon.
+Ulrich was born in the small town of Ely, Nevada and grew up in Oregon.
 His father worked as a forester building campgrounds, then transferred in order to direct social programs for Job Corps.
 His mother spent time in church and community service.
 From his parents, he learned the importance of service and the value of hard work.
-The Ulrich family lived subsequently in Kansas City, Missouri, where he attended high school.
+The Ulrich family lived in Kansas City, Missouri where he attended high school.

 Ulrich attended Brigham Young University where he completed his undergraduate degree in University Studies in five semesters and began graduate school in Organizational Behavior.
 He earned a PhD in Business (Organization Theory) from the University of California, Los Angeles.
-He was awarded Honorary Doctorate from Abertay University, Dundee Scotland.
-He also received an honorary doctorate from Utah Valley University in 2020.
+He has been awarded honorary doctorates by Abertay University in Dundee, Scotland and by Utah Valley University (2020).

 Research and career

 Dave Ulrich’s professional focus has addressed questions on how organizations add value to customers and investors through both talent, leadership, organization, and human resource practices.
 In the human resource area, he and his colleagues have worked to redefine and upgrade HR.
 With his colleagues, Ulrich has articulated how the modern HR organization can be organized into shared services, centers of expertise, and business partners.
-He has also co-directed research on over 125,000 respondents about the competencies required for successful HR professionals; in addition, he has helped shape thinking on how to transform HR practices so that they are aligned to customer needs and integrated around organization capabilities.
-In the leadership area, Norm Smallwood and Ulrich have worked to focus on the outcomes of effective leadership; they have also shown how leadership will increase customer share by creating a leadership brand within the company.
+He has also co-directed research on over 125,000 respondents about the competencies required for successful HR professionals; in addition, he has helped shape thinking on how to transform HR practices so that they are aligned to customer needs and integrated around organizational capabilities.

+In the leadership area, Ulrich has co-authored several works with organizational development consultant Norm Smallwood.
+They co-founded The RBL Group in 1999.
+Smallwood and Ulrich have worked to focus on the outcomes of effective leadership; they have also shown how leadership will increase customer share by creating a leadership brand within the company.
 Their work also illustrates that investing in leadership will increase shareholder value.
 Their work also synthesizes the thicket of leadership competency models into a unified view of leadership.
 Their current work attempts to look at leadership through the eyes and expectations of investors..
-Dave spoke as part of Asian Institute of Finance's Distinguished Speaker Series in 2014.
+Ulrich spoke as part of the Asian Institute of Finance's Distinguished Speaker Series in 2014.
 In addition, he has shown how leadership can impact investor value by creating a leadership capital index that can be used in private equity, investor relations, boards of directors, and other settings.
 In the organization area, he has defined organizations as capabilities and written about culture change, learning, collaboration, change, and innovations in organization design.
-His latest book with Arthur Yeung, Reinventing the Organization, redefines organizations as "market oriented ecosystems."
+His latest (2019) book authored with Arthur Yeung, "Reinventing the Organization", redefines organizations as "market oriented ecosystems".